 Canon 850D vs Leica M8

 The Canon EOS 850D (called Canon T8i in some regions) and the Leica M8 are two digital cameras that were announced, respectively, in February 2020 and September 2006.
-The 850D is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
+The 850D is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (850D) and an APS-H (M8) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.